If you've just started Devney Perry's Shield of Sparrows, or you're trying to keep everyone straight mid-read, this guide has you covered.

 We've organized every major character, their role in the story, and what makes them worth paying attention to, all without spoilers.
 We've also included a full guide to the monsters of Turah if you want to know what's out there before you encounter it on the page.

 New to the series?
-Start with our Shield of Sparrows summary and world guide before diving in.
+Start with our Shield of Sparrows spoiler free summary and world guide before diving in.
 And if you're building your romantasy reading list while you wait for ACOTAR 6, we have recommendations for that too.

 You can order Shield of Sparrows from Bookshop.org, listen on Libro.fm, or find it on Amazon.